dsyleixa/Arduino/NeuralNet/esp8266_BPN_011/readme.txt

 ver 0.1.1

 derived from version 0.1.0,
-but different, quite competitive learn pattern
+but different, quite challenging training pattern